sdholakiya/container-repo/README.md

 If you encounter issues:

-1. Check that AWS credentials have permission to access the EC2 instance
+1. Check that AWS credentials have permission to access the EC2 instance through SSM
-2. Verify the k3s cluster is running and accessible
+2. Verify the k3s cluster is running and accessible from your network
-3. Ensure the k3s token and API endpoint are correct
+3. Check that the private IP of the k3s master is correct in the kubeconfig file
+4. Ensure the AWS instance has proper IAM roles for SSM access
-4. Check the Terraform logs for detailed error messages
+5. Check the Terraform logs for detailed error messages

 ## Security Considerations

-- The k3s token is marked as sensitive in Terraform
+- The kubeconfig file contains sensitive information and should be protected
 - For production use, consider setting up proper RBAC for the Kubernetes deployment
 - Use AWS IAM roles with minimal permissions for the CI/CD pipeline
+- Using kubeconfig with private IPs is more secure than exposing the k3s API endpoint publicly